commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 This means your Github Token has been expired.
 Your Github account need to be reauthorized with Commit.Live account.
 Contact tech@greyatom.com to know how to fix this.

+# `clive submit/test` command showing "It doesn't look like you're in a lesson directory.Please cd into an appropriate directory and try again", how can I fix this?

+This means one of two things:

+1. Your not in lesson directory.
+Go to lesson directory by runing `cd ~/Workspace/code/<lesson-name>`

+or

+2. You changed your GitHub username between when your account was created on the IDE server and when you tried to do clive command.
+You should change your Github username back to what it was at time of Commit.Live signup.

+If above solution does not work ask for help from the Commit.live at tech@greyatom.com

 # I see 'No passwd entry for user "undefined/username"' and cannot work in the IDE, how can I fix this?

 This means one of two things: